lsaavedr/LowPower_Teensy3/README.md

 # to timeout.
 Also use this if you use the CPU('freq') function since it recalibrates
 # the delay for whatever cpu speed you are at.

-# Parameter usec is delay in microseconds
+# Parameter "usec" is delay in microseconds
 ```
 <h4>Examples:</h4>
 TODO...